Fail2Ban

 fail2ban.py blacklist remove -j <jail> -i <ip>

-If you got specific needs on certain IP that shouldn't be banned at all by a specific jail you can configure it using the following commands
+If you have specific needs for a certain IP/range that shouldn't ever be banned by a specific jail you can configure these whitelists using the following commands:

 Add an IP to the whitelist